jclarke0000/MMM-MyScoreboard/README.md

 ## Notice to anyone updating from previous versions

-1. Run `git pull` in the `MMM-MyScoreboard` directory to get the latest source code
+1. Run `git pull` in the `MMM-MyScoreboard` directory to get the latest source code.
+If you are not seeing the latest update, then try deleting your `MMM-MyScoreboard` directory and reclone it as per the initial installation instructions above.
 2. Still in the `MMM-MyScoreboard` directory, run `npm install`.
 3. (Optional) Run `npm prune` to remove some packages that are no longer needed.
 4. As the providers have changed for most sports, some of the team shortcodes are different.
 If you're not seeing your team show up even though you know a game is scheduled, check your config against the list of team shortcodes below.